The Coastal North Carolina Plain makes up almost half of the state and can be broken up into three parts:

 - the interior section that connects with the Piedmont Plateau

-Does your best place to live include the beaches of the Atlantic ocean?
+Does your North Carolina Best Places include the beaches of the Atlantic ocean?

-The North Carolina tidewater area is generally flat and swampy, while the interior section is mostly gently rolling and well drained.
+The North Carolina tidewater area is generally flat and swampy.
+While the interior North Carolina Coastal Plain is mostly gently rolling and well drained.

-Elevations of the Coastal Plain range from sea level in the east to about 200 feet in the western borders.
+Elevations of the Coastal North Carolina Plain range from sea level in the east to about 200 feet in the western borders.

-During the summer, the NC coastal plain is typically cooler than locations inland, by about three to five degrees.
-The lesser temperatures are further augmented by the sea winds that help make North Carolina coastal days feel cooler than they actually are.
+During the summer, the North Carolina Coastal Plain is typically cooler than locations inland, by about three to five degrees.
+The lesser temperatures are further augmented by the sea winds.
+These winds help make North Carolina Coastal days feel cooler than they actually are.

-Temperatures along the North Carolina coastline are affected by relative humidity rates of about 75% annually, which decrease to an average of about 60% to 70% as you move inland.
+Temperatures along the North Carolina Coastal Plain are affected by relative humidity rates of about 75% annually.
+This rate decreases to an average of about 60% to 70% as you move inland.

-Average temperatures along the NC coastline in January are around 40 degrees, while average temperatures in August hover just below 90 degrees on most of the coast.
+Average temperatures along the North Carolina Coastal Plain in January are around 40 degrees.
+While average temperatures in August hover just below 90 degrees on most of the coast.

-Precipitation along the North Carolina coast is most often found in the form of rain, although once or twice a year there will be sleet or snow, usually without a significant accumulation.
+Precipitation along the North Carolina Coastal Plain is most often found in the form of rain.
+Although once or twice a year there will be sleet or snow.
+Usually without a significant accumulation.
 Most areas on the coast receive between 40 and 55 inches of precipitation per year.

-Severe weather conditions that affect the NC coast include hurricanes and severe thunderstorms.
+Severe weather conditions that affect the NC Coast Best Places To Live include hurricanes and severe thunderstorms.
 These two factors each occur a couple of times a year.